What is acute pancreatitis?

 Acute means that the inflammation starts suddenly.
 Long-term pancreatitis is called chronic pancreatitis Chronic Pancreatitis Pancreatitis is inflammation of your pancreas.
 Your pancreas is an organ in your upper belly that makes juices that help you digest food.
 Your pancreas also makes insulin, which helps control... read more .

-Usually, acute pancreatitis is caused by gallstones Gallstones Gallstones are clumps of solid material that can form in the gallbladder.
+Usually, acute pancreatitis is caused by gallstones Gallstones Gallstones are solid material that can form in the gallbladder.
 Your gallbladder is the organ where your body stores bile.
-Bile is a digestive fluid that helps break down fats in food... read more or by drinking a lot of alcohol for a long time
+Bile is a digestive fluid that helps break down fats in food before... read more or by drinking a lot of alcohol for a long time

 Pancreatitis ranges from mild to very serious